-This AIF contains the term "operating netback", which is a common non-GAAP metric used in the oil and gas industry.
+This AIF contains the term "operating netback", which is a common non-GAAP metric used in the oil and gas industry and is not used to enhance the Company's reported financial performance or position.
 Management believes this measure assists management and investors to evaluate the specific operating performance by product at the oil and gas lease level.
 Operating netback is calculated as gross revenue less royalties, production and operating and transportation costs on a per unit basis.